The Debt Free Guys™ best money hacks

 The thought of cutting the cord for debt free tv may feel like Britney cutting her hair all over again, but it’s not that dramatic.
 It was a no-brainer because we only watched a handful of the 36 million cable channels we had.

-This was our first step for freeing up money to fund our emergency savings account, which you can do with this guide by clicking here.
+This was our first step for freeing up money to fund our emergency savings account.

 7. Automating savings and investing